Mexico North America Travel

 Option 4: Take a Taxi to Tulum

-Just like hiring a private driver, a taxi is one of the most expensive ways of getting from Cancun to Tulum, but rather than being able to book in English ahead of time, you’ll have to haggle with someone upon arrival with a driver who speaks Spanish.
-If you don’t feel confident with your haggling skills or speak little to no Spanish I wouldn’t recommend this option.
+Like every airport around the world, Cancun Airport has tons of taxis waiting outside the terminal ready to take your money.
+And trust me, you’ll get bombarded by them as you exit the baggage claim.
+Just like hiring a private driver, a taxi is one of the most expensive ways of getting from Cancun to Tulum, but rather than being able to book in English ahead of time, you’ll have to haggle upon arrival with a driver who speaks Spanish.

 Be sure to exercise caution if you’re using a taxi and agree on a price beforehand.
 As sometimes there can be ‘supplementary charges’ added on.